greglank/greglank.github.io/ai.md

 ## Project Description: Hole Card Predictor

 In Texas hold 'em poker, the public community cards are face up on the table and known to all, whereas each player has two private hole cards known only to them.
-Knowing, or at least being able to narrow down, an opponent's two hole cards is very valuable information.
+Knowing, or at least being able to narrow down, an opponent's two hole cards is very valuable information that informs your optimal strategy in that situation.
 Can a machine learning model predict the range of hole cards that an opponent is holding, given the action in the hand so far?

 We can visualize a player's two hole cards in a 13x13 grid, where the value of each card, (A)ce down to 2, is an axis.
 Here is the distribution of possible hole cards a player can be dealt: